My top requested—and personal favorite—skincare ingredient is retinol.

 So now you know you’re never too young to start with a retinol.
 It's never too late either!

-I recommend kicking off your retinol treatment with either 1% Retinol, or our best seller, Perfect Change Serum (which contains 1% retinol in combination with TCA, a chemical peel ingredient).
+I recommend kicking off your retinol treatment with either 1% Retinol cream, or our best seller, Perfect Change Serum (which contains 1% retinol in combination with TCA, a chemical peel ingredient).
 Apply a diluted concentration for 2-4 weeks before moving to an undiluted application when your skin adjusts.

 If you’re looking for a higher dose of retinol (or a single product to take your skin to the next level) indulge in Liquid Gold 1-2 times per week for ultra elasticity, bounce and brilliance.